mrseanryan/tslint-folders/README.md

 ## approach taken

-All of the rules use the same prefix `tslint-folders-`.
+All of the rules use the same prefix `tsf-folders-`.

 To make it clear to developers that a _custom_ rule is involved, all messages from the rules also include the rule id.